FreedomEmu/FreedomEmu/README.md

 FreedomEmu
 ==========

-Based on Trinitycore, With Custom Things
+Based on Trinitycore, With Blizzlike and a little custom things